African-American culture: Shared history in the Americas

-From the earliest days of American slavery in the 17th century, slave holders sought to exercise control over their people that were forced into slavery by attempting to strip them of their African culture.
+From the earliest days of American slavery in the 17th century, slave holders sought to exercise control over their people who were forced into slavery by attempting to strip them of their African culture.
 In the New World in general and in the United States in particular, the physical isolation and the societal marginalization of African enslaved people, and, later, the physical isolation and the societal marginalization of their free progeny, facilitated the retention of significant elements of traditional culture among Africans.
 Slave holders deliberately tried to repress independent political or cultural organization in order to deal with the many slave rebellions or acts of resistance that took place in the United States, Brazil, Haiti, and the Dutch Guyanas.

 Various African traditions provided a foundation for the spiritual practices of enslaved individuals, who blended ancestral beliefs with Christianity to create various forms of worship.
 This cultural resilience was evident in slave rebellions, which challenged the institution of slavery and fostered a sense of community and shared identity among African Americans.
 The civil rights movement emerged as a powerful continuation of this struggle.
 This historical legacy influenced contemporary African-American families and shaped their values, community structures, and approaches to political engagement, with the enduring economic impacts of systemic inequality driving a commitment to empowerment and social change.

 The imprint of Africa is evident in politics, economics, language, music, hairstyles, fashion, dance, religion, cuisine, and worldview.
 Throughout all of this, African Americans created their own culture and history in the United States.
 In turn, African-American culture has had a pervasive and transformative impact on many elements of mainstream American culture.
 This process of mutual creative exchange is called creolization.
 Over time, the culture of African slaves and their descendants has had a ubiquitous impact on the dominant American culture and on world culture.